How 'sticky bombs' could impact Kashmir insurgency | DW | 02.03.2021

 "People's sentiments have been hurt due to the abrogation of Kashmir's special status.
 Multiple militant outfits have emerged in Kashmir since then, mostly with local recruits," he told DW.

 "The sticky bombs would give a major boost to militant outfits that enjoy local support.
-At the same time, these bombs can be deadly," he added.
+At the same time," he added, "these bombs can be deadly."